TX-Leo/Aria_HandTracking_and_Slam/README.md

+This is a plug-and-play python3 module, which process the hand_tracking and slam data from Meta Aria Gen1 Glasses MPS.

+Hand tracking: visualization of hand keypoints, palm&wrist pose, and semidense point clould.

+Slam: Optimize the human's movement trajectory, phase estimation, and estimation the linear and angular velocity.

 # Aria Usage
 About how to use the Meta Aria Gen1 Glasses and MPS to collect data, you should check [README_aria_data_collection](./README_aria_data_collection.md)